opencontainers/runc/config.md

 ```

 ## Extensibility
-Implementations that are reading/processing this configuration file MUST NOT generate an error if they encounter an unkown property.
+Implementations that are reading/processing this configuration file MUST NOT generate an error if they encounter an unknown property.
 Instead they MUST ignore unknown properties.

 ## Configuration Schema Example